nwhetsell/csound-api/README.md

 4. Right-click the Node.js executable in the Solution Explorer and select Set as StartUp Project in the menu that appears.
 Then, press <kbd>Alt</kbd>-<kbd>Enter</kbd> to view the Node.js executable’s properties.

 5. Set the Arguments to Jasmine’s path, enclosed in quotes.
-If you installed Jasmine globally, this path is usually the output of running in Command Prompt
+If you installed Jasmine globally, this is usually the output of running in Command Prompt
     ```batch
     echo "%APPDATA%\npm\node_modules\jasmine\bin\jasmine.js"
     ```